 Using spinach as opposed to basil does actually make this an even healthier salad.
 This is because spinach, yes, that vegetable that Popeye used to swallow from a can in copious amounts, is actually pretty healthy stuff, as you might expect.

 Compared to Basil, Spinach has more Vitamin K, C, A and E for equal weights.
-Spinach also contains plenty of minerals with nutritional benefits.
+Spinach also contains plenty of minerals like iron and calcium with nutritional benefits.

 So all in all it is good stuff, and you can eat it raw.
-Just don’t expect to grow any Popeye forearms!
+Just don’t expect to grow any Popeye forearms with anchor tattoos!
 And make sure it has been properly washed before you eat it.

 This Insalata Caprese might be served as a side dish, an appetizer or even a main dish at any time of the day.
-All the original ingredients, fresh mozzarella, tomatoes and basil are very common in Italian cooking, making this such a logical salad combination.
+All the original ingredients, fresh mozzarella cheese, tomatoes and basil are very common in Italian cooking, making this such a logical salad combination.